akkaoualid/skai-lang/README.md

 <p align="center">skai programming language</p>

 # oreview:
 skai-lang is a hobby programming language made for scripting, with a mix of dynamic and static typing.
+[W.I.P]

 # goals:
 - [ ] make the language usable